Create a Website Account - Manage notification subscriptions, save form progress and more.

 Our uniforms help distinguish us as law enforcement officers.
 This distinction bolsters our ability to maintain authority, promotes professionalism, and increases accountability in our interactions with the community.

 Corrections Officers wear a standard-issue light brown blouse and dark brown pants.
 Corrections Officers may choose to wear a short or long sleeve (polyester) shirt or the short or long sleeve (cotton, BDU style) shirt at their discretion.

 Dispatchers do not have a set uniform but instead follow a business casual dress code.
 Civilian department members maintain an appearance which is appropriate and functional for their specific job tasks.

 Show All Answers

-In early 2020, the Riley County Police Department changed its grooming policy to allow for well-kept facial hair for all employees, sworn and non-sworn.
-Facial hair must be neatly trimmed and abide by guidelines set in policy.
+The Riley County Police Department grooming policy allows for well-kept facial hair for all employees, sworn and non-sworn.

 Employees are allowed to show acceptable tattoos while at work.
 Tattoos, body art, or brandings deemed acceptable may be worn uncovered or visible upon the arms and legs of the employee’s body while such employee is on duty.

 The Riley County Police Department Physical Abilities Test (RCAT) is a hybrid physical ability/ job task analysis course designed to evaluate police officer and correction officer personnel and candidates on the essential physical capacities required to successfully perform their duties.

 The RCAT was designed to replicate critical and essential physical tasks and demands faced by Riley County Law Enforcement Officers and Corrections Officers in the performance of their duties.
 Both specific tasks and overall physical demands are replicated through the use of a carefully designed, timed, and validated obstacle course.